GarcaHec/TB2012_DataAnalysis/README.md

 # TB2012_DataAnalysis
-TreeBranchesDescription has all the information about the form of the variables inside the Trees with data
+TreeBranchesDescription has all the information about the format of the variables inside the Trees with data